 How Many Credits Required to Graduate College?

-Comparatively, every college has its own credit requirements to graduate college.
+Comparatively, every college has its own credit requirements for graduation.
 However, regionally accredited colleges have the same minimum requirement.
 And also, keep in mind that the majority of US colleges have the semester system, while others follow a quarter schedule.
 If you are enrolled in a college with a quarter system, you may need to earn 180 credits to graduate.

 On the other hand, semester-wise colleges require you to earn 120 credits to graduate.
 However, it will not be enough.
 You must meet your graduation requirements and complete curriculum activities to graduate.